Students are responsible for completing all requirements for graduation.

 - A minimum of 120 credit hours of course work.
 A minimum of 60 credit hours must be completed at Skidmore College.

 - Satisfaction of the grade-point standard.
 A cumulative grade-point average of 2.000 in all course work completed at Skidmore College and a 2.000 in all course work in the major field, as well as in any declared minor.

 - Fulfillment of the liberal arts requirement.
 Candidates for the Bachelor of Arts degree (B.A.) must complete a minimum of 90 credit hours of course work designated as liberal arts.
 Candidates for the Bachelor of Science degree (B.S.) must complete a minimum of 60 credit hours of course work designated as liberal arts.
 Double majors completing both B.A. and B.S. requirements must complete 90 hours of liberal arts credit.
 Only one degree is awarded.

 - Fulfillment of the maturity-level requirement.
 Successful completion of a minimum of 24 credit hours of course work at the 300 level at Skidmore College.
-Twelve credit hours of 300-level course work must be taken in the senior year, 6 of these 12 in each major field.

 - Fulfillment of the integrations requirement: a Scribner Seminar (unless exempted), the Bridge Experience, and a Senior Experience Coda.

 - Fulfillment of the foundations requirement: Expository Writing, Applied Quantitative Reasoning, Global Cultural Perspectives, and Language Study.

 - Fulfillment of the inquiries requirement: Artistic Inquiry through Practice, Humanistic Inquiry through Practice, and Scientific Inquiry through Practice.